-Cringey Capers You only have to dip into the erotica section of Amazon to see that it is distressingly easy to write poor erotica.
-Yet just by following a few simple rules you can lift your sexy tales from tacky to tantalising … Just don’t make any of THESE clangers: 1) No story!
+Cringey Capers You only have to dip into the erotica section of Amazon to see that it is distressingly easy to write poor sexy tales.
+Yet just by following a few simple rules you can lift your erotica from tacky to tantalising … Just don’t make any of THESE clangers … 1) No story!
 Where’s the story?
 If you are going to write your own sexual fantasies, then don’t forget to make it part of the story and not just a cold happening.
-2) Being OTT Keep it simple and relatable.
-Use something ordinary and familiar as your starting point- a spoon, key,… Read More »Top 5 Mistakes Writers Make With Erotica
+2) Being OTT Keep it your erotica simple and relatable.
+Use something ordinary and familiar as your starting point-… Read More »Top 5 Mistakes Writers Make With Erotica

 Bang2write will be back in the new year In the meantime, feel free to get your scriptchat on over on the Bang2writers FB group!
 JOIN HERE.
 If you’re looking for writing help and free PDF resources to download, CLICK HERE.
 If you’d like to give ME a Christmas gift, then I’d love a review!
 You can review the Bang2write main site, HERE or any of my books you’ve read on their Amazon listings HERE, or Goodreads HERE.
 Even just one sentence is a big help.
 Thank you!
 Also, if you’re at a loose end this holiday, then you may be… Read More »Merry Christmas from B2W!